aldryn/aldryn-disqus/README.rst

 Choose a site you want to install the add-on to from the dashboard.
 Then go to ``Apps -> Install app`` and click ``Install`` next to ``Aldryn Disqus`` app.

+Ensure you correctly set the ``DISQUS_SHORTNAME`` setting in the control panel to the identifier you configured for your project at Disqus.

 Redeploy the site.